cheminfo/nmrium-docs/docs/10_general/40_save_export/40_save_export.md

 ## Save Data

-The analyzed spectra can be saved as a NMRium file (text file) for further processing.
-Click the export button and then select the **save as** (NMRium) button.
-There are several possibilities to choose how to save the data:
+Analyzed spectra can be saved as an NMRium archive (`.nmrium.zip`) for further processing.
+The archive is a ZIP-based container that preserves the original data along with all processing and annotations — see [NMRium File Format](/help/nmrium_zip) for details.
+Click the export button and then select the **Save as** (NMRium) option.
+Several settings control how the data is saved:

 - compressed
 - pretty format
 - include data

-Select the desired settings and click save.
+Select the desired settings and click **Save**.

 ## Save as an Image

-NMRium allows to save the analyzed spectra as images using either the [PNG (Portable Network Graphics)](https://en.wikipedia.org/wiki/PNG) format or the [SVG (Scalable Vector Graphics)](https://en.wikipedia.org/wiki/SVG).
-SVG is the best format for publications and can be further reprocessed using application like the free application [Inkscape](https://inkscape.org/).
+NMRium can save the analyzed spectra as images in either [PNG (Portable Network Graphics)](https://en.wikipedia.org/wiki/PNG) or [SVG (Scalable Vector Graphics)](https://en.wikipedia.org/wiki/SVG) format.
+SVG is the best format for publications and can be further edited with tools such as the free [Inkscape](https://inkscape.org/).

-In order to export as PNG, click on the export button and then select the `Export as PNG` option in the drop-down menu.
-A new window will appear.
-Depending on your preferences, you will be prompted for a destination or your image will be saved directly to the disk.
-This PNG can be directly imported into your reports or presentations.
+To export as PNG, click the export button and select **Export as PNG** in the drop-down menu.
+A new window appears.
+Depending on your preferences, you will be prompted for a destination, or the image will be saved directly to disk.
+The resulting PNG can be inserted directly into your reports or presentations.

 ![](./export_as_png.gif)

-In a similar way you can save as SVG.
+Saving as SVG works the same way.

 ![](./export_as_svg.gif)